dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > The bit they don't do particularly well is human recognition based on characteristics and lived experiences.

+> Their our decisions, we make as designers. implementers, product owners.
+And so, we decide what thing is important.
+We get to decide what they can ignore.
+We get to decide how the agents act.
+This is our responsibility at the end of the day.

 ## Anjana Vakil

 ### Making Waves with the Web: Audio Synthesis and Data Sonification with the WebAudio API